Stuycs-K/project03-final-10-chene-chend0-lina/DEVLOG.md

 - Reviewed the use of pipes in the server (5m).
 - Discussed next steps and extensions (5m).
 - Actually read some of the merged code, edited for SIGINT handling (25m).
-- Did another merge, read through everyone's code to get a sense for how things go together, began hooking things up (30m).

 ### 2025-01-13
-- Oops 2AM me didn't push after resolving various merge/build conflicts
+- Oops 2AM me didn't push after resolving various merge/build conflicts (edit: merged stuff!)
+  - Did another merge, read through everyone's code to get a sense for how things go together, began hooking things up (30m, it was after midnight so sure close enough).
 - Outlined video format (10m)
   - (1) Standard playthrough of a single game
      - Discuss underlying card data structure and randomization procedure